-The Combinatorial Public Project Problem (CPPP), introduced in [13], is an abstraction of resource allocation environments in which an outcome, designated to be collectively shared by a group of agents, is chosen so as to maximize the agents' social welfare.
-An instance of CPPP consists of n agents, m resources, a valuation function $v_i : 2^{[m]} \to \mathcal{R}{\geq 0}$ for each agent i, and an integer $k \in [m]$.
+$\{1,\ldots,m\}$, a valuation function $v_i:2^{[m]}\to\mathcal{R}{\geq 0}$ for each agent i mapping each set of resources to his value for that set, and an integer $k\in[m]$.
 The goal is to choose a set S of k resources for which the total social welfare $\Sigma_i v_i(S)$ is maximized.
-CPPP captures committee elections, network design, etc. (see [13, 16]).
+CPPP captures committee elections and network design, among other problems (see [13, 16]).

-Exploring the boundary of tractability in CPPP is a natural question from a computational perspective.
-Furthermore, this boundary plays a crucial role in algorithmic mechanism design [12]: for social welfare maximization problems, such as CPPP, computational tractability implies computationallyefficient truthful implementation via the celebrated VCG mechanisms.
+Exploring the boundaries of tractability in CPPP is natural when approaching questions from a computational perspective.
+Furthermore, this boundary plays a crucial role in algorithmic mechanism design [12]: for social welfare maximization problems, such as CPPP, computational tractability implies a computationally-efficient truthful implementation via the celebrated VCG mechanism.
 Intractability, on the other hand, can make truthful implementations with good approximation ratios impossible to obtain.
 This was recently demonstrated in [13], where it was shown for the first time, in the context of CPPP with submodular agents, that even if constant approximation ratios are achievable if one only cares about computational efficiency or truthfulness, combining both desiderata can lead to non-constant lower bounds.

-Our aim here is to enable a computational and mechanism design understanding of CPPP.
-For unrestricted agent valuations, CPPP is known to be NP-hard to approximate well [16].
+Our aim here is to enable an understanding of CPPP both purely computationally and with truthfulness as an added constraint.
+For the case of unrestricted agent valuations, CPPP is known to be NP-hard to approximate well [16].
 Hence, seeking interesting special cases of CPPP for which reasonable approximation ratios are attainable is natural.
-We consider the case where agents' valuations are complement-free, i.e., cases in which agents' valuations are subadditive set functions.
+We consider the case where agents' valuation functions are complement-free, i.e., cases in which agents' valuations are subadditive set functions.
 The class of complement-free, or subadditive, valuations encapsulates a rich hierarchy of valuation functions [9, 11] (see Fig. 1.1), that has been the focal point of the study of approximability in combinatorial auctions (see, e.g., [2, 5, 6, 9, 17]).